TimShaw1/Haxe-Projects/Bowling-Game/README.md

 # Bowling Game
 A simple bowling game for game programming class.
-Not my cleanest GUI but it works haha
+Not my cleanest GUI but it works haha.

+The ball is thrown by clicking and dragging the mouse in the direction you want to throw.

 ## Images
 <img width="595" alt="Title Screen" src="https://github.com/TimShaw1/Haxe-Projects/assets/70497517/f243f9dd-0470-408a-91ea-d43a2377ba02">